Clinical Trial Set Up

 350 patients in a prospective multi-center, real-world setting.
 This study is intended to satisfy post-market clinical follow-up requirements of CE Mark in Europe.

 1000 patients in a prospective multi-center, real-world setting.
-This study is designed to confirm the safety and performance of device.
+This study is designed to confirm the safety and performance of the device.

 150 patients in a prospective multi-center, clinical trial to evaluate the acute safety and effectiveness to support CE Mark and FDA approval.